jennmohr/CIS4330/Docker.md

 We then clicked on the button to run the applicaiton in the browser, which launched a window with the pulled HTML code, containing a tutorial on how to use Docker.

 After exploring hub.docker.com, we noticed that there was a simple "Hello-World" image that could be pulled and run on our machines.
 We ran the "docker pull hello-world" command, and the image was cloned onto our machine.
 After it was pulled, we ran the "docker run hello-world" command, which displayed a message from Docker explaining that the installation worked correctly and gives an explanation on what occured on the application to generate the message.
+This image also appeared on the Docker Desktop application.

   ![image](https://user-images.githubusercontent.com/45910317/110024740-77e48580-7cfc-11eb-94cf-64c1026be713.png)

 #### What is going on with Docker vs. on our computer?
+By using a Docker, the image is being run on the Docker application so that the applications remain seperate from my machine.
+Docker packages and runs an application in a container.
+These containers have everything needed to run the application, and doesn't need to rely on the host's system.
+Docker uses a client-server architeture, which can both either run on the same machine or the client can connect remotely to the server.
+They communicate using a REST API.

+The computer you're using handles running Docker, and Docker handles running the application in the container.